Avokadoen/tetris_wasm/README.md

 ## prerequisite
 You will need [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) and [npm](https://www.npmjs.com/get-npm)
-Project is built on windows, but should work on linux just fine.
+Project is built mainly in windows, but it works on linux too!

 ## How do to build and run 🚀